-A New Historical Novel: Ready for Submission
+A New Historical Novel: Coming Soon

 Anne Oakley was the female star of Buffalo Bill's Wild West, which toured the globe from 1884-1908.
 But though Annie's name is familiar, she's erroneously thought to be the crass backwoods girl in the musical "Annie Get Your Gun" or the lady sheriff in the Fifties TV show—and she was the polar opposite of both.